 Hide Page from Google Searches

-Once you have access to our Flint Beta feature you will now be able to hide your page from Google Searches.
+Once you have access to Flint, you'll be able to hide your page from Google Searches.

 - Go to your Rocketspark Dashboard and click on the Manage Pages section.